top of page

 Joseph W. Heward, "Marysville, Idaho People and Happenings," (Self Published, Ashton, ID, 1983), page 43.

-While you could say this should go in the Life Sketch, notice how it's not a narrative.
-These notes work better in Collaborate section.
+While this should go in the Life Sketch, notice how it's not a narrative.
+These notes work better in the Collaborate section.

-Feel free also to leave questions that you're thinking about or hoping others might know the answer to.
+Feel free to leave questions you're thinking about or hope others might know the answer to.

 Thanks for the Memories